We've always believed that the best and most effective way to learn about history is the hands-on approach. It's also the most fun!

-Or stop in at the Sutter's Fort (photos), home to John Sutter, the man who commissioned Marshall to build the mill.
+Or stop in at Sutter's Fort (photos here), home to John Sutter, the man who commissioned Marshall to build the mill.
 Sutter's Fort in Sacramento was at the forefront of California's modern history thanks to Sutter's role in encouraging immigration.

-One of my favorite adventures when I visit Californi's Gold Rush sites is participating in the living history experiences offered at so many of them.
+One of our favorite adventures when we visit Californi's Gold Rush sites is participating in the living history experiences offered at so many of them.

-Speak with someone who has just survived the gruelling experience of crossing the Sierra Nevadas in a wagon train.
+Speak with someone who has just survived the gruelling experience of crossing the Sierra Nevadas in a wagon train with the Donner party.

 Listen to James Marshall's first-hand account of his unfortunate

-gold discovery, the California Gold Rush, and find out why it was an unfortunate discovery for Marshall and Sutter!
+gold discovery, the events that brought on the California Gold Rush, and why it was such an unfortunate discovery personally for both James Marshall and John Sutter!

 Can't get your kidlettes interested in history?
+They think it's so BORing?
 Take them to visit some of California's Gold Rush sites - history will surely come alive for them if you do!

-Here are some of my favorite Gold Rush history sites to visit:
+Here are some of our favorite Gold Rush history sites to visit:

 For more pictures of Northern California and other great stuff, check out our Facebook page, www.DiscoverNorthernCalifornia.com.
 Become a fan, write on our Wall, contribute to the Discussion Board, post a Review -- join in the fun!